timescale/tobs/docs/cli-usage.md

 Use "tobs [command] --help" for more information about a command.
 ```

-### Deploying monitoring stack
+## Deploying monitoring stack

 `tobs install`

 This will successfully deploy all the above listed components to your k8s cluster.

-You can use `--name` flag to set helm release name default name is `tobs`, `--namespace` flag to deploy observability stack in namespace of your choice default is set to `default` namespace, `--chart-reference` flag to use helm chart of your choice default is set to `timescale/tobs`, `--filename` to use values.yaml file that we usually use with helm chart you can provide values.yaml of your choice by default values.yaml from the chart will be used.
+You can use `--name` flag to set helm release name default name is `tobs`, `--namespace` flag to deploy observability stack in namespace of your choice default is set to `default` namespace, `--chart-reference` flag to use helm chart of your choice default is set to `timescale/tobs`, `--filename` to use values.yaml file that we usually use with helm chart you can provide values.yaml of your choice by default values.yaml from the chart will be used, `--external-timescaledb-uri`, `-e` to install tobs and to connect an existing database, skip TimescaleDB deployment during tobs install.

-### Actions for Helm:
+## Actions for Helm:

 tobs CLI internally uses helm to deploy observability stack.
 You can also use helm cmds such helm install, helm uninstall, show-values i.e values.yml file and delete-data to delete persistent volume claims.

-#### install tobs using helm
+### install tobs using helm

 `tobs install` is an alias for below cmd